raspberrypilearning/pacman-terminal/en/step_7.md

   --- hints ---
   --- hint ---
-  Try using the `cd` command followed by the name of the directory, then use the `ls` command
+  Use the `cd` command followed by the name of the directory, then use the `ls` command
   --- /hint ---
   --- hint ---
   ```